 Signs along the railroad property (no trespassing sign)

 Signs at the crossing (crossbuck sign, emergency notification system sign, multiple track sign, stop sign, and yield sign).

 Explain how railroad signals operate and show two basic signal types using color or configuration.

-Explain the meaning of three whistle signals.
+Explain the meaning of three horn signals.